Federal employee satisfaction, engagement show steep drop under Biden - The Boston Globe

 Officials pointed toward two possible contributing factors behind the plunge: Continued turmoil in the federal workforce over the pandemic, and dissatisfaction with appointed leaders — many of whom have yet to be confirmed by Congress.

 The assessment is based on an annual poll of federal employees, called the Federal Employee Viewpoint Survey.
-During the survey period last fall, there was a resurgence in coronavirus infections, plus uncertainty about returning teleworkers to their regular worksites and about a newly issued Biden order generally requiring federal employees to be vaccinated against the virus.
-(That order has not been enforced due to court challenges.)
+During the survey period last fall, there was a resurgence in coronavirus infections, plus uncertainty about returning teleworkers to their regular worksites, and about a newly issued Biden order generally requiring federal employees to be vaccinated against the virus.
+(That order has not been enforced because of court challenges.)

 Advertisement